 - Provide the HIPAA Privacy Notice to all participants, unless provided by the insurer.
 Note, this notice is done as part of the all-in-one employee notification service provided by HR Service, Inc., and is included in our SPD Wrap documents or a template sample notice is available under HIPAA

 Sample policy, procedures and documentation form can be found in the Compliance Basics Center under “HIPAA Tools”, “HIPAA Forms, Documents and Policies”, “Limited or Non-Covered Entity HIPAA Guidance Sample”

 Plans that require full HIPAA compliance

-If your plan falls into a covered entity which keeps, receives and/or transmits PHI, full HIPAA requirements apply and should, at a minimum, have policies and procedures in writing which include:
+If your plan falls into a covered entity that keeps, receives and/or transmits PHI, full HIPAA requirements apply and should, at a minimum, have policies and procedures in writing which include: